sudheerj/javascript-interview-questions/README.md

 15. ### What is the currying function

     Currying is the process of taking a function with multiple arguments and turning it into a sequence of functions each with only a single argument.
-Currying is named after a mathematician Haskell Curry.
+Currying is named after a mathematician **Haskell Curry**.
 By applying currying, a n-ary function turns it into a unary function.

-    Let's take an example of n-ary function and how it turns into a currying function
+    Let's take an example of n-ary function and how it turns into a currying function,

     ```javascript
     const multiArgFunction = (a, b, c) => a + b + c;